-1) Unless otherwise noted, all currencies are reported in US dollars on a 100% basis

-2) Assumes an 18-month construction period as the basis for the internal rate of return ("IRR") and net present value ("NPV") calculations

-- 3) Long-term, consensus metal forecasting has been provided by RPA - 4) Capital cost estimates used for the PEA are based off benchmarking and not engineering design - 5) C1 Cash Cost is net of direct operating costs and royalties
+- 1) Unless otherwise noted, all currencies are reported in US dollars on a 100% basis - 2) Assumes an 18-month construction period as the basis for the internal rate of return ("IRR") and net present value ("NPV") calculations - 3) Long-term, consensus metal forecasting has been provided by RPA - 4) Capital cost estimates used for the PEA are based off benchmarking and not engineering design - 5) C1 Cash Cost is net of direct operating costs and royalties

-Nobis Placement
+Financing - Nobis Placement

 On May 22, 2019, the Corporation closed a non-brokered private placement pursuant to which the Corporation issued 13,794,616 common shares of the Corporation at \$0.876 per share for aggregate gross proceeds of \$12,084,084.
-Nobis was the lead participant with an investment of \$7,375,388.
-With the Corporation's existing strategic shareholders with participation rights making up the remainder.
+Nobis was the lead participant with an investment of \$7,375,388 and the Corporation's existing strategic shareholders with participation rights made up the remainder.
 As a result, Nobis owns 9.9% of the Corporation's common shares and has been granted the right to participate in any future equity offerings so that it can maintain its pro rata ownership at the time of any of such offering, up to a maximum of 9.9% of the common shares of the Corporation, as long as Nobis holds 9.9% of the outstanding equity at the time of such an offering.
+They also have the right to appoint a nominee to the Board.